AtanasovAtanas/pb-interactive-csharp/EN/04-For-Loop/02-Real-Life-Example.md

 [slide]
 # Real-Life Example: Moving Dishes
+Let's imagine you have to load the dishwasher with all of the dishes from the sink.

-You know exactly how many dishes you are going to move from the sink to the dishwasher before you start this task, because there is a certain number of dirty dishes in the sink
+You know **exactly how many** dishes you are going to move from the sink to the dishwasher before you start this task, because there is a certain number of dirty dishes in the sink.

-You won't stop loading the dishwasher until you've completed that task for all dirty dishes
+You **won't stop** loading the dishwasher **until** you've completed that task **for all** the dirty dishes.

-So, you'll pick up the first one and put it in the dishwasher - That's one item.
+So, you'll pick up the **first one** and put it in the dishwasher - that's one item.

-Then you'll pick up the second one and put it in the dishwasher and continue repeating same action until you put all dirty dishes in the dishwasher
+Then you'll pick up the **second one** and put it in the dishwasher and continue **repeating the same action** until you put all dirty dishes in the dishwasher.

+The whole idea is that you have to repeat a particular action a **count** of times, which **you know before starting** the process.
+[/slide]

+[slide]
+# Video

+[vimeo-video videoId="341948488" startTimeInSeconds="1947" endTimeInSeconds="2004" /]

 [/slide]